Fenchel-Young Variational Learning: MNIST AND FMNIST FY VAES

-We report the $\ell_1$ reconstruction error in Table~\ref{tab:beta-Gaussian-vae}, \textit{i.e.} the absolute distance between the model's reconstructed samples and the original input images, evaluated on the test split for both MNIST and FashionMNIST datasets.\footnote{MNIST is Public Domain, and FashionMNIST is under an MIT License \citep{fashionmnist}.} The reconstruction error is the only standard and interpretable metric that is comparable across the VAE alternatives we consider.
+We report the $\ell_1$ reconstruction error in Table~\ref{tab:beta-Gaussian-vae}, \textit{i.e.} the absolute distance between the model's reconstructed samples and the original input images, evaluated on the test split for both MNIST and FashionMNIST datasets.
+The reconstruction error is the only standard and interpretable metric that is comparable across the VAE alternatives we consider.
 The FY ELBO has a log scale only in the standard VAE case, which is lost when either the observation or latent variable model is based on a Tsallis entropy with $\rho > 1$.
 The first row of Table~\ref{tab:beta-Gaussian-vae} corresponds to the standard VAE with a Gaussian latent variable.
 The Biweight and Epanechnikov densities are limited support distributions of the latent variable, with Tsallis entropies corresponding to $\rho = 3/2$ $\rho = 2$ respectively.
 The best reconstruction errors are obtained with latent $(2-\rho)$-Gaussian encoders combined with 2-entmax observation models.